SuperUMAn-DAO/DAO-Design-Principles/Membership of the SuperUMAn DAO.md

 - An example of a concrete initiative
 - Sponsorship by an existing SuperUMAn who can vouch for their activity.

-The promotions process through a soft consensus based around a Discord poll followed by a confirmatory governance vote will take place every six weeks, if successful, the recruit NFT will be burnt and a new SuperUMAn NFT will be minted and issued.
+The promotions process through a soft consensus based around a Discord poll followed by a confirmatory governance vote will take place on the last 2 weeks of each quarter, if successful, the recruit NFT will be burnt and a new SuperUMAn NFT will be minted and issued.

 ## Becoming UMAster
 UMAsters are the critical elements of the DAO’s functioning and take on specific responsibilities for an area of work, either taking on a specific role or function or generally providing DAO leadership.
 It is expected that team leads would be UMAsters.